Blue hole

 A blue hole is a large marine cavern or sinkhole, which is open to the surface and has developed in a bank or island composed of a carbonate bedrock (limestone or coral reef).
 Blue holes typically contain tidally influenced water of fresh, marine, or mixed chemistry.
 They extend below sea level for most of their depth and may provide access to submerged cave passages.
-Well-known examples are the Blue Hole of Dahab in the Red Sea, Dragon Hole in the South China Sea and, in the Caribbean, the Great Blue Hole and Dean's Blue Hole.
+Well-known examples are the Blue Hole of Dahab in the Red Sea, Dragon Hole in the South China Sea and in the Caribbean: the Great Blue Hole and Dean's Blue Hole.

 Blue holes are distinguished from cenotes in that the latter are inland voids usually containing fresh groundwater rather than seawater.

 Description

 Blue holes are roughly circular, steep-walled depressions, and so named for the dramatic contrast between the dark blue, deep waters of their depths and the lighter blue of the shallows around them.
 Their water circulation is poor, and they are commonly anoxic below a certain depth; this environment is unfavorable for most sea life, but nonetheless can support large numbers of bacteria.
 The deep blue color is caused by the high transparency of water and bright white carbonate sand.
 Blue light is the most enduring part of the spectrum; other parts of the spectrum—red, yellow, and finally green—are absorbed during their path through water, but blue light manages to reach the white sand and return upon reflection.

-The deepest blue hole in the world is the Taam Ja' Blue Hole in Chetumal Bay, which was found to have a depth of more than 420 m in 2024.
+The deepest blue hole in the world is the Taam Ja' Blue Hole in Chetumal Bay, off the Caribbean Sea, which was found to have a depth of more than 420 m in 2024.
 The second deepest is the Dragon Hole, or Longdong, in the South China Sea at 300.89 m deep, while the third deepest blue hole in the world is Dean's Blue Hole at 202 m, located in a bay west of Clarence Town on Long Island, Bahamas.
 Other blue holes are about half that depth at around 100–120 m.
 The diameter of the top entrance ranges typically from 25–35 m (Dean's Blue Hole) to 300 m (Great Blue Hole in Belize).

 The overall largest blue hole (taking into account depth and width) is located 100 kilometers from the coast of Belize.
 The Great Blue Hole is a massive 300 meters wide and 125 meters deep.